mhinz/vim-startify/README.md

 ![Example:startify in action](https://github.com/mhinz/vim-startify/raw/master/startify.png)

 This is it.
-A start screen for Vim.
+A start screen for Vim.  _( all features enabled - freely customizable )_

 What does it provide?
 ---------------------